The Insurer's Non Fault Accident Courtesy Car Explained

 In some circumstances, the insurance companies will directly offer to provide a courtesy car via a delivery and collect service.
 However, insurers tend to provide courtesy cars to driver’s with unroadworthy vehicles, over roadworthy vehicles.

-Don’t chance being left without if your vehicle while yours is being repaired.
+Don’t chance being left without if your vehicle while yours is being repaired

-Your options after a Non Fault Accident.
+Your options after a Non-Fault Accident

 Choose an accident management company instead of your own insurance.

-It doesn’t matter whether your vehicle is unroadworthy or roadworthy after a non fault accident.
+It doesn’t matter whether your vehicle is unroadworthy or roadworthy after a non-fault accident.

-• Provided by your own insurer against your own policy
+Provided by an independent Credit Hire Company Provided by your own insurer against your own policy

-• You’ll receive a small, basic courtesy car
+You’ll receive a like-for-like replacement to your vehicle You’ll receive a small, basic courtesy car

-• Your insurer will hold your policy liable until the claim is determined
+All costs are covered by the at-fault driver’s insurance policy Your insurer will hold your policy liable until the claim is determined

-• The courtesy car might not be available throughout, if at all!
+Available for the entire duration that your vehicle is off the road The courtesy car might not be available throughout, if at all!

-• Insurer-approved garages are established for cost-effective repairs
+Manufacturer-approved parts and paint used during the repairs Insurer-approved garages are established for cost-effective repairs

-Professional accident advice, support and start-to-finish claims management.
+Professional accident advice, support and start-to-finish claims management

-Dedicated Claims Handler.
+Dedicated Claims Handler

 At Auto Claims Assist, you’ll have a dedicated claims handler who will handle your claim from start to finish.
 You won’t have to repeat yourself or be passed around to different people.

-Experts in non fault accident claims.
+Experts in non-fault accident claims

-Our non-fault experts have over 30 years of experience in the complexities of Accident Management and Non Fault Claims.
+Our non-fault experts have over 30 years of experience in the complexities of Accident Management and Non-Fault Claims.
 When you choose Auto Claims Assist, you’re choosing peace of mind.

-Your claim, managed for you.
+Your claim, managed for you

 Our dedicated claims handlers will work with you to gather all of the necessary information, and they will negotiate with the insurance companies on your behalf.
 We will also arrange for your car to be repaired or replaced, and we will keep you updated on the progress of your claim every step of the way.